-Staff support for participants with a special need or disability is offered for select summer camps.
+Staff support for participants who require additional support is offered for select summer camps.
 Camp activities include indoor and outdoor programming in larger group settings, a number of program transitions, and travel.

 There are times when a child requires more support than our program ratios are able to provide.
 In addition, support staff is limited in the level of personal care they are able to provide.
 We strongly recommend consulting us about our support options.

 Does your child need one-on-one support at camp?
 Please assess your needs using the following criteria:

 Before registering, contact registration staff at 905-338-4250 to confirm the accessibility of the program location, special requirements you may have, if a support person is required, and the suitability of the camp.

 The number of support staff is limited.
 If no support is available, families will be required to bring their own worker.
 There is no additional charge for that worker, however an additional participant profile will be required.
 Behaviour management strategies and procedures will be reviewed prior to the start of the program.

 Registration fees include leadership support, plus the camp program fee.
 For more information regarding specific summer programs, please refer to the applicable section on this page.

 If a camper with special needs requires before and after-care, register separately for that service at the location you will be attending.
 One-on-one staff will provide support during the camp program but not extended hours.
-Staff with expertise in special needs will be on site but may not be your designated support person.
-The Summer Integration Coordinator will contact you in June to confirm your camp location and arrange for a meeting with the camper and their support staff.
+Staff with inclusion training will be on site but may not be your designated support person.
+The Summer Inclusion Coordinator will contact you in June to confirm your camp location and arrange for a meeting with the camper and their support staff.

 Summer Sizzlers – Special Needs One-on-One Support (ages 4-12) program codes specifically register the participant for camp with staff assistance and accompaniment at your preferred location.
 The camp registration fee is included in this price.
 Staff will contact you to complete and discuss the participant profile and camp procedures.